 The mentioned banks are all mobile banks, most of them are mobile-only.
 So they have a state-of-the-art mobile app and sometimes also a desktop platform.

-These mobile apps offer options to check your balance, transfer money, set security settings and limits, and a lot more!
+These mobile apps offer options to check and manage your balance, transfer money, set security settings and limits, and a lot more!

 Multi-currency accounts